jjmbeba/your-bible/README.md

 2. Create a new collection
 3. Add verses from Bible reading or search results
 4. Organize and manage your personal verse collections

+### Taking Notes
+1. Navigate to a Bible chapter while signed in.
+2. Click "Open Notes" to reveal the notes panel.
+3. Use the rich text editor to write and format your thoughts.
+4. Your notes are saved automatically.

 ## 🤝 Contributing